 63:15 Look down from heaven, and behold from the habitation of thy holiness and of thy glory: where is thy zeal and thy strength, the sounding of thy bowels and of thy mercies toward me? are they restrained?
 63:16 Doubtless thou art our father, though Abraham be ignorant of us, and Israel acknowledge us not: thou, O LORD, art our father, our redeemer; thy name is from everlasting.

-Those of spiritual Israel who are called by the name of the Eternal and repent of sin to zealously learn and live by every Word of God, will inherit Jerusalem to be with Christ the Holy, and physical Israel shall return to their promised land.
+Those of spiritual Israel who are called by the name of the Eternal and repent of sin to zealously learn and live by every Word of God, will inherit Jerusalem to be with Christ the Holy, and physical Israel will return to their promised land.

 63:17 O LORD, why hast thou made us to err from thy ways, and hardened our heart from thy fear?
 Return for thy servants’ sake, the tribes of thine inheritance.
 63:18 The people of thy holiness have possessed it but a little while: our adversaries have trodden down thy sanctuary.